-5 SNOWSHOE ROUTES THROUGH THE ARAGON PYRENEES
+5 SNOWSHOEING ROUTES IN THE ARAGONESE PYRENEES

-1. Route through the Panticosa Spa
+1. Panticosa Spa Route

 Route through the Panticosa Spa and surroundings.
 Photo by jjpastorp

-2. Gabardito circuit route
+2. Gabardito Circuit Route

 Route through Gabardito - Photo by Excursionesporhuesca.es